ologin/PIE-V/README.md

 ## Data Notes

 `data/examples/split_50_error_plan_with_corrections.json` contains the sampled paper-scale text plan: 50 takes, 102 mistakes, and 27 corrections.
-The committed annotation table is an aggregated export from the `DATA` sheet of the project annotation workbook and omits individual annotator columns.

 `data/annotations/PIE-V_Annotation_Template.xlsx` is the public template for the rubric fields used in the human evaluation.